mayooot/detect-gpu/README.md

 # Overview

-`detect-gpu` is a HTTP server that calls [go-nvml](https://github.com/NVIDIA/go-nvml) and provides an api to get information about the NVIDIA GPU on a Linux server.
+`Detect-GPU` is an HTTP server that calls [go-nvml](https://github.com/NVIDIA/go-nvml) and provides an api to get information about the NVIDIA GPU on a Linux server.

 Because we may use macOS or Windows for development, but [go-nvml](https://github.com/NVIDIA/go-nvml) needs Linux NVIDIA